queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment7/REVIEW.md

 ### 1. Insufficient Information Provided for Error Handling

-Senders specified their only excpetions types for some potential cases, e.g. `ImageNotFoundException`, `InvalidFileException`, ...
+Senders specified their only exceptions types for some potential cases, e.g. `ImageNotFoundException`, `InvalidFileException`, ...
 However, when they simply output `e.getMessage()` at `control/Controller.java:105`, we are unable to understand that the message is indicating an exception if it's because of `IllegalArgumentException`.